gristim/chasing-ghg/README.md

 ## General Notes

 ### Weather Data
-- Dataset times are usually recorded in UTC
+- Dataset times are almost always recorded in UTC
 - Weather data from [climate.weather.gc.ca](climate.weather.gc.ca) can be in UTC or LST.
 LST does NOT account for daylight saving time (i.e. always gives EST);
   you need too add an hour for daylight saving time (which we don't need to do).